Code-Institute-Submissions/globtopus/README.md

      sweetalert2
       </a>

-I am using sweetalert2, because it allows me to customize my alerts to my users with my HTML code, which means that alerts can be matched with colors and styles and feels with the rest of application, which will in my opinion, provide much smoother and more pleasant experience for the users.
+I am using sweetalert2 because it allows me to customize my alerts to my users with my HTML code, which means that alerts can be matched with colors and styles and feels with the rest of the application, which will in my opinion, provide a much smoother and more pleasant experience for the users.

 ### simple-jQuery-translator

- > Simple jQuery translator for translating text, title of element, placeholder for input fields and alt attribute for images.
+ > Simple jQuery translator for translating text, the title of an element, placeholder for input fields, and alt attribute for images.
 If you need to include variables, simple-jQuery-translator can handle it as well.

- During the development of wake-up-happy application, I wanted to have website translated to several languages.
+ During the development of wake-up-happy application, I wanted to have a website translated into several languages.
- I didn't find any package that would solve my problem completely, so I tried to write my own translating script and simple-jQuery-translator is result of my tries...
+ I didn't find any package that would solve my problem completely, so I tried to write my translating script and simple-jQuery-translator is a result of my tries...

  ### javascript,HTML,CSS